m8schmit/ecovacs-stack/README.md

 # Ecovacs Stack

-All this as only be tested on my T9 Aivi.
+All this as only be tested on Linux, on my T9 AIVI.

 ![alt text](wip-stack.png 'Title')